IFS Fractal Program

 Looking around my hard disk, I found a program I wrote in December 1997 to demonstrate the capabilities of IFS (Iterated Function Series) using Affine maps.
-Here is an extract from the documentation I wrote at the time.

 A shape, an IFS fractal (Iterated Function Series), is defined by a number of transforms.
 Each one of these transforms map from the whole shape to a smaller self-similar part of it.
 In an affine IFS fractal, each one of these transforms is affine.